spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

 ## Conclusion

 With the configuration and customizations described in this document, Spryker can hold and manage millions of prices in one instance.
-RabbitMQ, internal APIs, data import modules and Glue API allow to build a custom data import to:
+RabbitMQ, internal APIs, data import modules, and Glue API allow building a custom data import to do the following:

-* Fetch a lot of data from a third-party system
+* Fetch a lot of data from a third-party system.
-* Successfully import it into the database
+* Successfully import it into the database.
-* Denormalize and replicate it to be used by quick storages, such as Redis and ES
+* Denormalize and replicate it to be used by quick storages, such as Redis and ES.